Supported Housing Worker

 The predicted salary is between 21000 - 30000 £ per year.

-• Additional Information: Willingness to participate in an out-of-hours on-call rota; Valid driver\\\’s license and access to own vehicle – business insurance will be required for roles involving travel for work
+• Valid driver\’s license and access to own vehicle – business insurance will be required for roles involving travel for work

-In return, you’ll be part of a supportive team with regular one-to-one supervision and group support.
-If you’re ready for a varied and rewarding role that combines practical support with meaningful impact, we’d love to hear from you.
+In return, you’ll be part of a supportive team environment, with regular one-to-one supervision and access to group support.
+If you\’re ready to take on a varied and rewarding role that combines practical support with meaningful impact, we’d love to hear from you.

 • Progress and track referrals made into the service